Malaysian ex-PM Najib ordered to enter defense in 1MDB case

 Najib is also charged in four other cases over 1MDB corruption that led to investigations in the U.S. and several countries.
 His wife, several officials from his government, and the U.S. bank Goldman Sachs also face charges related to the scandal.

-Monday’s ruling was seen as a key test for the legal system and the credibility of Prime Minister Mahathir Mohamad’s government, which won a historic victory in the May 2018 election on an anti-corruption platform.
-The polls led to Malaysia’s first change of government since independence from Britain in 1957.
+Monday’s ruling was seen as a key test for the legal system and the credibility of Mahathir’s government.
+Its victory in the May 2018 elections led to Malaysia’s first change of government since independence from Britain in 1957.

-In an immediate reaction from the government, Sports Minister Syed Saddiq Syed Abdul Rahman tweeted: “Praise God.
-May justice be on the side of the people.”

 Mahathir, 94, was premier for 22 years until his retirement in 2003 but made a political comeback amid anger over the 1MDB scandal.
 His government soon reopened 1MDB investigations that had been quashed under Najib.